martinssipenko/bugsnag-api/events.md

 Events API
 ==========

 Bugsnag represents individual crashes (typically an exception in your applications) as what we call *Events*.
-The Events API allows you to get information and delete Bugsnag Events.
+The Events API allows you to get information about and delete Bugsnag Events.

 Contents